Yahshemi/SN-Fundamentals/fundamentals_readme.md

 - Extensions

 -  Schema Map: provides a graphical representation of othe tables related to specific.

+## Content For Systems Administrators and Developers

+- Service Now Implementer: Responsible for getting the platform, application, or feature into production.

+- Now System Administrator: Responsible for system access, and ongoing maintenance, and the reliable operation of your instance stack.

+- Now Developer: You automate oyur organization's complex business processes by extending existing platform applications or by creating new ones.

+In some organizations you may wear all hats.

+###### Course Overview

+- Data Schema Overview

+- Application and Access Control Overview

+-  Importing Data Overview

+- Configuration Management Database (CMBD Overview)

+- Service Catalog Administration Overview

+- Scripts Overview

+- Migration and Integration Overview

+- Custom Application and Development Overview

+-  Instance Stats Overview

 ## Contact
 Created by [@Yahshemi](https://github.com/Yahshemi/) - feel free to contact me!